 Chronic Pain Treatment in Farmington, MO

-Axes Physical Therapy is a collection of 15 physical and occupational therapy centers committed to helping our Farmington, MO patients achieve positive outcomes through customized and evidence-backed chronic pain treatment.
-If you’re finally ready to move on from chronic pain, reach out to our location most convenient for you you or request an appointment for successful chronic pain treatment.
+Axes Physical Therapy is a collection of 15 physical and occupational therapy locations dedicated to helping our Farmington, MO patients find lasting relief through personalized chronic pain treatment plans, based on techniques that have been proven to work.
+If you’re finally ready to move on from chronic pain, reach out to the location nearest you or contact us online for effective chronic pain treatment.

 What Type of Pain is Considered “Chronic”?

 Chronic pain is pain that doesn’t go away after 12 weeks, which is generally considered to be the “normal” healing period.
-The pain can occur every day or every few days, can be localized or radiate through your body, and can range from stiffness to stinging pain.
+The pain can be constant or can come and go, can be localized or radiate through your body, and can be anything from dull soreness to burning pain.

-According to the CDC, in 2019 20.4% of U.S. adults had chronic pain.
-7.4% of adults (over a third of those who experienced chronic pain) suffered from “high-impact” chronic pain, defined as pain that, on “most days” or “every day,” affects how somebody can work or enjoy other activities.
+According to the CDC, in 2019 one out of five American adults suffered from chronic pain.
+7.4% of adults (or 36.4% of those with chronic pain) suffered from “high-impact” chronic pain, which is persistent pain limits work or life activities.
 Anyone who suffers from frequent pain symptoms will tell you that it causes far more than just physical discomfort.
-Chronic pain impacts quality of life and leads to higher medical expenses.
-It can also cause significant mental health issues and trouble sleeping.
+Chronic pain reduces quality of life and leads to higher medical expenses.
+It can also lead to anxiety, depression, and insomnia.

-Pain, generally speaking, is your body’s way of telling you that something is wrong.
-Often, pain is caused by a specific incident or medical condition.
-“Acute pain” occurs at once, usually because of a discernible, root cause such as stubbing your toe, dental work, or surgery.
-It can last for anywhere from a few minutes to several weeks.
+Pain, in general, occurs when nerves called nociceptors detect damaged tissue, and send a signal from that body part to your brain.
+In most cases, pain is due to trauma, an infection, or other medical condition.
+“Acute pain” occurs at once, usually because of a discernible, underlying cause such as an injury, dental work, or surgery.
+The pain lasts for anywhere from a few minutes to several weeks.

-By contrast, the causes of chronic pain aren’t always easily known.
-Sometimes an injury continues to cause pain even after it’s healed .
-In other cases, it’s caused by an illness, or happens as our bodies wear down as we age.
-Sometimes, there is no perceptible cause for someone’s chronic pain.
+By contrast, the causes of chronic pain aren’t always easily identifiable.
+In some cases there may be an injury that hurts despite the fact that, structurally, it has healed .
+In other cases, it’s caused by a medical condition, or happens as our bodies weaken with age.
+Sometimes, there is no discernible cause for someone’s chronic pain.
 Common types and causes of chronic pain include:

-- Arthritis and other conditions that cause joint pain — The soft tissue in our joints can become inflamed or wear down from overuse or overexertion, causing joint pain.
+- Arthritis, bursitis, tendinitis, and other conditions that cause joint pain — The cartilage, tendons, and ligaments in our joints can become irritated or wear down from overuse or overexertion, causing joint pain.

-- Numerous different conditions that lead to lower back pain — Up to 84% of adults will deal with back pain eventually.
-Causes can be poor posture or technique, repetitive motions at a physically demanding job, sciatica, or disc injuries that affect the nerves in the spinal column.
+- Numerous different conditions that lead to low back pain — Up to 84% of adults will deal with back pain at some point in their lives.
+Causes can be poor posture or technique, wear and tear at a physically demanding job, sciatica, or a variety of disc injuries.

-- Cancer pain — Tumors can cause pain when they bother other parts inside your body.
+- Cancer pain — Tumors can lead to pain when they bother bones, your spine, or other tissue.

-- Fibromyalgia — While experts are still trying to understand the exact cause of fibromyalgia, this refers to widespread muscle pain and tenderness.
+- Fibromyalgia — While experts are still trying to understand the exact cause of fibromyalgia, this refers to pain you feel in your muscles all over your body.

-You can read our pointers for relieving chronic pain, and while many can help you be more active in your daily life, many people we see in Farmington, MO tell us that they have tried everything and still can’t find relief.
-Often, physical therapy becomes their path toward lasting pain relief and getting back to the things that are most important to them.
+There are many pointers for easing chronic pain, and while many can help you be more active in your daily life, many of our Farmington, MO patients tell us that they have tried everything and still can’t feel better.
+Often, physical therapy becomes their path toward lasting pain relief and getting back to a pain-free daily life.

 How Do Physical Therapists in Farmington, MO Help With Chronic Pain Treatment?

-There are many possible options for chronic pain treatment in Farmington, MO, including prescription or over-the-counter medications, spinal adjustments by a chiropractor, massage, and consistent exercise.
-Research demonstrates that incorporating physical therapy into your treatment plan is incredibly effective for relieving chronic pain.
-You are welcome to come to any of our 15 locations for a free screening to learn what might be causing your chronic pain.
-We’ll get to know you and your pain better.
+Chronic pain can be treated through a variety of modalities in Farmington, MO, including prescription or over-the-counter medications, chiropractic care, massage therapy, and consistent exercise.
+Studies show that including physical therapy into your treatment plan can lead to considerable improvement.
+You are welcome to visit any of our 15 locations for a free screening to better understand what might be causing your chronic pain.
+We’ll ask you questions to better understand how we can help you.
 How often do you have pain?
-Does anything make it better or worse?
+When does it come on?
+When does it get better?
 How does your chronic pain affect you in your daily life?
-After your screening, we’ll work in concert with you and your doctor to develop a personalized treatment plan aimed at returning you to the activities you love most.
+After our evaluation, we’ll form a team with you and your doctor to design a customized treatment plan aimed at returning you a comfortable daily life.

-Physical therapy helps by stretching and strengthening your body.
-Collectively improving those aspects of the best possible movement health eases pain and enhances your daily life by making your body function better, and disrupting any signals to your brain that something may be wrong.
-Depending on you, the nature of your chronic pain, your age, and your desired activity level, your treatment plan in Farmington, MO may include:
+Physical therapy helps by increasing your strength, balance, posture, and range of motion.
+Collectively improving those aspects of the best possible mobility eases pain and enhances your daily life by allowing your body to function better, and breaking up certain body parts from sending pain messages to your brain.
+Depending on you, the causes of your chronic pain, how old you are, and your desired activity level, your treatment plan in Farmington, MO may include:

 Guided Exercise

-Exercise releases endorphins, your body’s homegrown, feel-good chemical messengers, which not only eases pain but helps with any psychological stress caused by your pain.
-A professional Farmington, MO physical therapist can guide through exercises aimed at improving your mobility without causing further pain or injury.
-With these exercises, your brain will come to understand that certain movements can be achieved without pain, rebuilding how your brain processes messages.
-We’ll also show you light exercises you can do outside of our sessions.
+Exercise increases endorphins, your body’s natural, feel-good chemical messengers, which not only reduces pain but helps with any depression, stress, and/or anxiety caused by your pain.
+A licensed Farmington, MO physical therapist will lead you through exercises aimed at improving your mobility without causing further pain or injury.
+With guided exercise, your brain will come to understand that certain movements can be achieved without pain, restoring how your brain processes messages.
+We’ll also show you light exercises you can do at home.

 Manual Therapy and Soft Tissue Mobilization

-Manual therapy incorporates therapeutic touch to encourage your body’s natural healing process and relaxation of muscles and joints.
-Your Farmington, MO physical therapist will use their hands to gently move soft tissue.
-Studies have shown that manual therapy and guided exercise together are better at treating pain than either treatment method used by itself.
+Manual therapy incorporates therapeutic touch to promote healing and relaxation of the surrounding tissues.
+Your Farmington, MO physical therapist will use their hands to safely move soft tissue.
+Studies have shown that manual therapy combined with guided exercise is better at treating pain than either treatment method used alone.

-Instrument-assisted soft tissue mobilization is a form of manual therapy, except that instead of their hands, physical therapists use specialized tools like HawkGrips®.
+Instrument-assisted soft tissue mobilization is similar to manual therapy, except that instead of their hands, physical therapists use specialized tools like Graston®.

 Dry Needling

-Trigger point dry needling is a relatively new technique that is becoming more popular among Farmington, MO physical therapist.
-It involves using thin, filiform needles to penetrate irritated muscles, cartilage, tendons, and ligaments.
-This eases pain as it stimulates the body’s “healing mode” and encourages the nutrient-rich blood flow to the region.
+Trigger point dry needling is a relatively new tool that is becoming more popular among Farmington, MO physical therapist.
+It involves using thin, filiform needles to penetrate irritated soft tissue.
+In doing so, it stimulates the body’s “healing mode” and encourages the nutrient-rich blood flow to the affected body part.

 Transcutaneous Electrical Nerve Stimulation (TENS)

-TENS works by placing electrodes where the pain is located.
-It sends low-voltage electrical currents to release endorphins and awakens nerve cells that prevent your brain from receiving pain signals.
+TENS works by placing electrodes over the body part that’s causing you pain.
+It sends low-level electrical currents to release endorphins and awakens nerve cells that stop your brain from receiving pain signals.

 Patient Education

-Understanding the cause of your pain and how to deal with it in your daily life can do wonders for your chronic pain treatment in Farmington, MO.
-We’ll help you learn the best way to sit, stand, and move, in addition to healthy lifestyle tips like diet recommendations.
+Understanding why you’re experiencing pain and how to cope with it can have a considerable positive effect on your chronic pain treatment in Farmington, MO.
+We’ll help you learn appropriate posture and movement techniques, as well as healthy lifestyle suggestions like diet recommendations.

-Other conditions we treat in Farmington, MO include:
+Other services we offer in Farmington, MO include:

 Call Axes Physical Therapy For Your Chronic Pain Treatment in Farmington, MO

-At Axes Physical Therapy in Farmington, MO, we do what we do for simple reasons: to deliver positive client outcomes and help people get back to the activities they love.
-Whether you want to be able to run across the pickleball court like you used to, or just want to carry the groceries in pain-free, speak to a physical therapist in Farmington, MO today or request an appointment online for lasting chronic pain treatment.
+At Axes Physical Therapy in Farmington, MO, we do what we do for simple reasons: to achieve positive client outcomes and help our patients get back to the things they love doing most.
+Whether you want to be able to run across the pickleball court like you used to, or just want to get out of bed in the morning without discomfort, speak to a physical therapist in Farmington, MO today or make an appointment online for meaningful chronic pain treatment.